 Observing that this is quite a long journey, you will reach the park in the evening and check in at your lodge.
 Kidepo Valley National Park is one of the wildest and most spectacular reserves in Africa with a landscape of small hills, rocky outcrops and inselbergs.

 The temperatures in Kidepo are usually high, and this will certainly give you a good taste of adventure.
 While in Kidepo you can get stunning panoramic views of the Narus River Valley and wildlife such as Elephants, herds of Buffaloes, Jackals, Jackson’s Hartebeest, and Klipspringer among others.

 The park is renowned for its exceptional variety of birds of prey.
 While there it is likely that you can spot Ostriches, Kori Bustards, Pygmy Falcons, Verreaux’s Eagles, Egyptian Vultures, Abyssinian ground Hornbills among others.
 While on the way, you will enjoy the beautiful views of the landscape and the wild game animals in the Pian Upe game reserve.

 Day 4 — Game drive and cultural experience with the Karamajong people.

-This day will start with a morning game drive to Kanangorok hot spring area.
-It is intended that you bisect the park such that you obtain more chances of encountering animals like the Hunting dog, Bat-eared Fox and other animals endemic to Kidepo National Park like the cheetah and the striped hyena.
+This day will start with a morning game drive in the Narus Valley where you will have chances of encountering animals like the Hunting dog, Bat-eared Fox, Elephants, Herds of Buffaloes, Lions, Antelopes and other animals endemic to Kidepo National Park like the cheetah and the striped hyena.

 The Karamajong are still traditionally attached to their culture and you will find out when you observe how they selflessly love and defend their cattle, their way of dressing and the nature of their houses.